-Tax Prices and Charitable Giving: Projected Changes in Donations under the 2017 TCJA
+Tax Prices and Charitable Giving: Projected Changes in Donations under the 2017 Tax Cuts and Jobs Act

-Chapter in forthcoming NBER book Tax Policy and the Economy, Volume 34, Robert Moffitt, editor
+Chapter in NBER book Tax Policy and the Economy, Volume 34 (2020), Robert A. Moffitt, editor

 We estimate the tax price elasticity of charitable giving using newly available data from the Panel Study of Income Dynamics spanning 2001–17.
 We find that households that always itemize are less sensitive to changes in the tax treatment of donations than households that switch itemizing status.
 We apply these results to the provisions of the Tax Cuts and Jobs Act of 2017, taking into account the marginal propensity to donate from the increase in disposable income expected for most households, and we predict significant reductions in charitable giving.

 This chapter is no longer available for free download, since the book has been published.
 To obtain a copy, you must buy the book.

 You may be able to access the full text of this document via the Document Object Identifier.

 Document Object Identifier (DOI): 10.1086/708172This chapter first appeared as NBER working paper w26452, Tax Prices and Charitable Giving: Projected Changes in Donations Under the 2017 TCJA, Jonathan Meer, Benjamin A. Priday